Lynn A. Baker

 - BA Yale

+A graduate of Yale Law School, Yale College, and Oxford University (Marshall Scholar), she was a Law Clerk to the Hon.
+Amalya L. Kearse, U.S. Court of Appeals for the Second Circuit (1985-86 Term).
 A world champion in tournament bridge, Professor Baker won a gold medal at the 2014 World Bridge Championships (McConnell Cup) in Sanya, China, and a silver medal at the 2009 World Bridge Championships (Venice Cup) in Sao Paulo, Brazil.
-She is also a fourteen-time national champion.
+She is also a sixteen-time North American champion and won a gold medal at the 2015 European Open Championships.

 - Local Government Law: Cases and Materials (New York: Foundation Press, 5th ed.
 2015) (with Clayton P. Gillette & David Schleicher) (also 4th ed.
 2010; 3rd ed.
 2004 – both New York: Foundation Press; 2nd ed.
 1999, Gaithersburg, MD: Aspen Law & Business – all with Clayton P. Gillette).

-Spoke on "Ethics, Aggregate Settlements, and Exit Strategies" at the 14th Annual Class Action/Complex Litigation Symposium, sponsored by the Louisiana State Bar Association, in New Orleans, LA.
+Moderated and spoke on panel titled "Ethics, Ethics, and More Ethics" at the 16th Annual Class Action/Complex Litigation Symposium, Louisiana State Bar Association, New Orleans, LA.